 Favorite music: I love J-Rock music.
 It is extremely diverse, ranging from alternative to punk to soft rock.
 There is always something to listen to!
 I also enjoy its derivative, J-Pop, along with various English language rock and alternative bands.

 Favorite novel: Wuthering Heights.
 Before English, my first major was Pre-Pharmacy.
 While in the second general education Chemistry class, calculating mole concentrations began boring me to tears, so I knew that I was going to switch my major, but I did not know what subject to pick.
 I took part in various pharmaceutical studies across campus (they awarded Amazon gift cards) to fund my book buying, and one day I decided to buy Wuthering Heights because it was on sale.
 I enjoyed it to the point that I switched my major to English almost immediately after reading the last page.
-It is the last book I read before becoming an English major, so it will always sit on my bookshelf.
+It is the last book I read before becoming an English major, so it will always hold some sentimental value.

 An honors class I recommend: Storytelling in the Law.
 I took this class in Fall 2016 because, while law school seemed like a good idea, I did not know whether I truly wanted to pursue a legal career.
 My honors advisor recommended this class, and it helped me decide that I do want to attend law school.
 Over the course of the semester, the class learned the basics of the legal system, created an original case (right down to the location and crime), and either prosecuted a criminal or defended our client.
 I highly recommend taking classes Honors classes like these where you can decide and explore what you want to do after graduation, whether it is law, medicine, or none of the above.